Research

 Critical Data Studies – Tacheva

-Data science – Crowston, Erdoğan, Hemsley, Introne, King, Li, Qin, Saltz, Stanton, Stromer-Galley, Tacheva, Xiao
+Data science – Crowston, Erdoğan, Hemsley, Introne, King, Li, Qin, Saltz, Stanton, Stromer-Galley, Tacheva

 Machine learning – King, Tacheva, Yu